duganchen/git-commit-browser-for-kitty/README.md

 ![log](screenshots/log.png)

 Press Ctrl+Shift+b and then g.
-You'll see a number after each commit on the screen:
+You'll see a number next to each commit on the screen:

 ![hints](screenshots/hints.png)